 THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-LA SIRÈNE DE FASO FANI – THE SIREN OF FASO FANI (Frankreich, Burkina Faso, Deutschland, Katar 2015, Michel K. Zongo, DOK.horizonte).
+LA SIRÈNE DE FASO FANI – THE SIREN OF FASO FANI (Burkina Faso, France, Germany, Qatar 2015, Michel K. Zongo, DOK.horizonte).
 The Faso Fani textile factory in Koudougou, Burkina Faso was an economic success story until it fell victim to a neo-liberal economic policy in 2001.
 The filmmaker doesn’t settle with the victim mentality though but mobilises the weavers from then and now to take their fate into their own hands.

-MINERS SHOT DOWN (Südafrika 2014, Rehad Desai, DOK.panorama).
+MINERS SHOT DOWN (South Africa 2014, Rehad Desai, DOK.panorama).
 The massacre of the striking Marikana miners in August 2012 ruptured the young democracy of South Africa.
 Filmmaker and activist, Rehad Desai, attempts to illuminate the political machinations that led to the tragic end of an initially peaceful workers’ strike.

-FINDING FELA (USA 2014, Alex Gibney, DOK.music - Open Air).
+FINDING FELA (United States 2014, Alex Gibney, DOK.music - Open Air).
 In the glamorous seventies, Fela Kuti was a world-famous musical icon and anticolonial activist for pan-African liberation.
 His sexual excesses were almost as legendary as his afrobeat music.
 Alex Gibney’s biopic shows that the revolution has rhythm!